 Let me take each of these in turn The root cause of this terrorist threat is a poisonous ideology of Islamist extremism.
 This is nothing to do with Islam which is a peaceful religion which inspires countless acts of generosity every day.
 Islamist extremism, on the other hand, believes in using the most brutal forms of terrorism to force people to accept a warped world view and to live in a quasi medieval state.
 To defeat ISIL and organisation like it we must defeat this ideology in all its forms.

-prednisone back order As evidence emerges about the background of those convicted of terrorist offenses it is clear that many of them were initially influenced by preachers who claim not to encourage violence, but whose world view can be used as a justification for it.
+1600 mg neurontin day where to buy lasix furosemide As evidence emerges about the background of those convicted of terrorist offenses it is clear that many of them were initially influenced by preachers who claim not to encourage violence, but whose world view can be used as a justification for it.
 We know this world view.
 The peddling of lies that 9/11 was somehow a Jewish plot or that the 7/7 London attacks were staged.
 The idea that Muslims are persecuted all over the world as a deliberate act of western policy.
 The concept of an inevitable clash of civilisations.
-Visit This Link We must be clear to defeat the ideology of extremism, we need to deal with all forms of extremism, not just violent extremism.
+We must be clear to defeat the ideology of extremism, we need to deal with all forms of extremism, not just violent extremism.

 There it is; from the horse’s mouth.
 If you dare to question anything that is reported as the truth by press or government you are now considered, if this becomes law, and extremist.
 That essentially amounts to the death of free speech and the introduction of a police state.
 Lets continue with the speech though.